canonical/ubuntu-pro-client/CONTRIBUTING.md

 #### Attaching with --attach-config
 Running `ua attach` with the `--attach-config` may be better suited to certain scenarios.

 When using `--attach-config` the token must be passed in the file rather than on the command line.
-This is useful in situations where it is preffered to keep the secret token in a file.
+This is useful in situations where it is preferred to keep the secret token in a file.

 Optionally, the attach config file can be used to override the services that are automatically enabled as a part of the attach process.